b09/javascript_notes/super_notes.md

 #### Breakpoints

-We can also use our developer tools as a debugger, just as we've done in other programming languages.
+We can use our developer tools as a debugger.

 Let's say that we have some complex logic we want to step through: